apache/pekko-samples/pekko-sample-cluster-docker-compose-java/README.md

 In SBT, just run `docker:publishLocal` to create a local docker container.

-To run the cluster, run `docker-compose up`.
+To run the cluster, run `docker compose up`.
 This will create 3 nodes, a seed and two regular members, called `seed`, `c1`, and `c2` respectively.

-While running, try opening a new terminal and (from the same directory) try things like `docker-compose down seed` and watch the cluster nodes respond.
+While running, try opening a new terminal and (from the same directory) try things like `docker compose down seed` and watch the cluster nodes respond.